dnephin/PyStaticConfiguration/README.md

         error_on_unknown:   raises an error if there are keys in the config that have not been retrieved (using get_*).
         optional:           if True only warns on failure to load configuration
+        namespace:          load the configuration values into a namespace.
+                            Defaults to the DEFAULT namespace.

         returns the loaded configuration dictionary.
 This dictionary is added to the static configuration, and can be accessed using the getters.